getsentry/sentry-docs/src/collections/_documentation/platforms/node/gcp_functions.md

   };
 };
 ```

-You can obtain the DSN using your Sentry account from your organization's *Settings -> Projects -> Client Keys (DSN)* in the Sentry web UI.
+You can obtain the DSN using your Sentry account from your organization's *Settings > Projects > Client Keys (DSN)* in the Sentry web UI.

-Note: You need to call both `captureException` and `flush` in order for captured events to be successfully delivered to Sentry.
+Note: You need to call both `captureException` and `flush` for captured events to be successfully delivered to Sentry.

-Checkout Sentry’s [gcp sample apps](https://github.com/getsentry/examples/tree/master/gcp-cloud-functions/node) for detailed examples.
-For detailed configuration options, use [JavaScript docs](/platforms/javascript/).
+Checkout Sentry's [GCP sample apps](https://github.com/getsentry/examples/tree/master/gcp-cloud-functions/node) for detailed examples.
+Refer to the [JavaScript docs](/platforms/javascript/) for more configuration options.